×

-The audio-visual expenditure credit (AVEC) will replace the current film, high-end TV, animation and children’s TV tax reliefs, while the video games expenditure credit (VGEC) will replace video games tax relief (VGTR).
+From 1 January 2024, the audio-visual expenditure credit (AVEC) came into being to eventually replace the previous film, high-end TV, animation and children’s TV tax reliefs, while the video games expenditure credit (VGEC) launched to replace video games tax relief (VGTR).

-Under the current schemes, relief is given by way of an additional deduction from profits or surrendering a loss for the tax credit.
-Under AVEC and VGEC, companies will instead receive an above-the-line tax credit based on qualifying expenditure.
-This will be taxable at the main rate of corporation tax.
+Under the previous schemes, audio-visual tax refiefs were given by way of an additional deduction from profits or surrendering a loss for the tax credit.
+Under AVEC and VGEC, companies instead receive an above-the-line tax credit based on qualifying expenditure.
+This is taxable at the main rate of corporation tax.

-The news is significant because, according to figures published in February 2023 by the British Film Institute, a record £6.3bn was spent on film and high-end television (HETV) production in the UK in 2022 (up 11.1% on 2021).
+The news is significant because, according to figures published in February 2024 by the British Film Institute, the UK’s film and high-end TV production industry contributed over £4.23bn to the economy in 2023.

-The credit rate for films, high-end TV and video games will be 34%, while animation and children’s TV will receive a rate of 39%.
+The AVEC rate for films, high-end TV and video games will now be 34%, while animation and children’s TV receives a rate of 39%.
 These net down after the corporation tax deduction is applied to 25.5% for film and high-end TV, and 29.25% for animation and children’s TV.
-This compares with the current credit of 25% for all creative industries.
+This compares with the previous credit of 25% for all creative industries.

-The qualifying criteria for core spend, including the ‘used and consumed’ definition and other rules for the current audio-visual reliefs, will mostly be carried across into AVEC and VGEC unchanged – as will the 80% cap on UK qualifying expenditure.
+The qualifying criteria for core spend, including the ‘used and consumed’ definition and other rules for the current audio-visual reliefs, are mostly carried across into AVEC and VGEC unchanged – as is the 80% cap on UK qualifying expenditure.

 AVEC also introduces a new minimum slot length for high-end TV programmes of 20 minutes (as opposed to the current 30 minutes) on an episode-by-episode basis, and a definition for documentary programmes.